 Please follow the next steps below to complete your enrollment process as a transfer student.

-Once you have decided to attend UNC Charlotte, notify Admissions of your intent to enroll in your Future 49er Portal after Feb 1 but before May 1.
-In your portal, you'll find the "Enrollment Decision" link under "Check Status".
+Once you have decided to attend UNC Charlotte, notify Admissions of your intent to enroll in your Future 49er Portal.
+In your portal, you'll find the "Submit Your Intent to Enroll" link under "My To-Do List".
 An enrollment deposit is not required.

 The Free Application for Federal Student Aid (FAFSA) is the only form required, and is available online after October 1 for the upcoming academic year.
 Our school code is 002975.
 If you submit your FAFSA by Jan 1, you will receive an award decision by Mar 1.
 If you submit your FAFSA by March 1, you will receive an award decision by Apr 15.